0xmetaschool/Learning-Projects/Build a Semi-Fungible ERC404 Tokens' Marketplace/3 Build the MarketPlace/3 Build the Marketplace - I.md

 ## Create NFTMarketplace.sol

 First of all, head back to your `erc404-nftmarketplace-boilerplate` hardhat project.
-Move to the `contracts` folder and create a file named `NFTMarketplace.sol`.
+Navigate to the `contracts/NFTMarketplace.sol` file.
+We will add the marketplace code in this file.
+If it is not created, create one like this:

 ![struct-2.png](https://github.com/0xmetaschool/Learning-Projects/blob/main/assests_for_all/assests_for_erc404/3%20Build%20the%20MarketPlace/3%20Build%20the%20Marketplace%20-%20I/struct-2.png?raw=true)